 certain types of diuretics (fluid tablets)

-some medicines used for asthma or other lung problems
+or used for other lung problems

-digoxin, a medicine used for heart failure.
+digoxin, a medicine used for heart failure

-These medicines may be affected by Cardol, or may affect how well it works.
+These medicines may be affected by CARDOL or may affect how well it works.
 You may

 need to use different amounts of your medicine, or you may need to take different

 Your doctor and pharmacist have more information on medicines to be careful with or

-How to take Cardol
+How to take CARDOL

 Follow all directions given to you by your doctor or pharmacist carefully.